cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 You need this model, but are there parts which have no need to be serialized?
 Can you strip out parts of the information?
 What information is actually captured by the users versus infered by the tool?
 Is there any part of this data which has a shorter lifecycle than "load the file"/"save the file"?

-### ☑ There is no EClass which would be better as an EDatatype
+### ☑ There is no EClass which could be replaced by an EDatatype

 Any EClass used for an important number of instances should be inspected and a conscious decision should be made about whether it is best modeled as an EClass or as an EDatatype.
 Even with the [EMF Ultra Slim Diet](http://ed-merks.blogspot.fr/2009/01/emf-ultra-slim-diet.html) an EObject comes with an overhead, both in term of memory usage but even more importantly in the overhead framework code might induce (cross-referencers, change recorders..)